 Main types of work permits in Belgium

-1. Type A work permit – granted to foreigners wishing to work in Belgium for an indefinite period of time.
-To obtain this type of permit, it is necessary to prove that the applicant has worked in Belgium on a type B permit for four years in the last ten years.
+Type A work permit – issued to those aliens who are willing to work in Belgium for an indefinite period.
+To get this type of permit, it is necessary to prove that the applicant has worked in Belgium on a type B permit for four years in the last ten years.

-2. Type B work permit – is issued for a fixed period of time, usually one year, and is required for a specific position with a specific employer.
-This type of permit is most commonly issued and requires prior approval of the vacancy.
+Type B work permit – is issued for a fixed period, usually one year, and requires that the employee be involved in a certain position with a certain employer.
+It’s the most common type of permit issued and it requires prior approval of the vacancy in question.

-3. Type C work permit – granted to foreign nationals who have a limited right to stay in Belgium, such as students or refugees, allowing them to work for any employer.
+Type C work permit – granted to foreigners who have a restricted right of stay in Belgium, such as students or refugees, also including the option of working for any employer.

-To obtain a type B permit, the process is usually initiated by the employer in Belgium.
-The employer must submit an application to the regional employment office, proving that he/she could not find a suitable candidate among EU citizens.
+Normally, the procedure for a type B permit is initiated by the employer in Belgium.
+He/she has to apply to the regional office of employment and prove that he could not find a candidate among EU citizens.

-Documents required to apply for a B-type work permit:
+Documents required for a B-type work permit application:

-• A valid passport and a copy of all its pages
+- Valid passport and copy of all pages of the passport

-• Medical opinion confirming the absence of medical contraindications to work
+- Medical opinion confirming absence of medical contraindications to work

-Obtaining a work permit in Belgium can take from a few weeks to several months, depending on the specific region and the workload of the local immigration authorities.
-It is important to start the process early to avoid delays in employment planning.
+Getting a work permit in Belgium may take from several weeks up to several months depending on the region and workload of local immigration authorities.
+It’s desirable to start it in advance for the purpose of excluding delays in employment planning.

 What is the Belgium work visa?

-Belgium, as a country with a highly developed economy and a convenient geographical location in the heart of Europe, actively attracts qualified foreign specialists.
-In order to legally work in Belgium, foreigners need to obtain a work visa, which gives them access to the local labour market.
+With the high development of the economy and favorable geographical position, Belgium is actively attracting qualified foreign specialists.
+In order to be able to work legally in Belgium, foreigners need to obtain a work visa that would give them access to the local labor market.
 In this article, we will look at the key aspects involved in obtaining a work visa to Belgium.

 Types of work visas to Belgium

-Belgium has different categories of work visas, each of which fulfils certain requirements and conditions.
-The main types include:
+Belgium has got different classes of work visas.
+Each meets certain requirements and is subject to certain conditions.
+The most commonly found types include:

-1. Visa for highly qualified specialists (Blue Card): Designed for nationals from countries outside the European Union who have higher education or significant professional experience in a particular field.
+Visas for highly qualified specialists: It is intended for nationals of third-party states with higher education or significant professional experience in a particular specialty.

-3. Visa for internally transferred employees: For employees of multinational companies who are transferred to Belgian subsidiaries to fulfil specific tasks.
+Visa for internally transferred employees: Applies to those employees who are internally transferred by a multinational company to its Belgian subsidiary for the performance of certain tasks.

-1. Obtaining a work permit: An employer in Belgium must apply for a work permit at the regional employment office.
-This process involves proving that an appropriate candidate from other countries is needed to perform a job that cannot be assigned to a local resident or EU citizen.
+Work permit application: The employer, in Belgium, has to apply for a work permit with the relevant regional employment office.
+In this respect, he must prove that there is a need to hire an appropriate candidate from other countries because the performance of a certain job cannot be delegated to a local resident or European Union citizen.

-• Health insurance covering the entire period of stay.
+- Health insurance covering all days of your stay.

 How to apply for the Belgium work visa in 2024?